-“Stupify!”
-She cast with all that was in her, but he blocked it and cast a perfect Imperius before she could blink.
+“Stupify!” she cast with all that was in her, but he blocked it and cast a perfect Imperius curse before she could blink.

 It was so precise, it was as if he created the curse himself.
 For he wanted her to still have her mind, but not have full control over her body.

 At first, he remained silent, carefully pondering what he should command of her.
 A rush of thoughts came to him, but ultimately he chose what was best for her sake… and his.

 For they were truly over.
 What was never meant to be had climbed to a most beautiful height, only to abruptly plunge from a cliff in the end.

 Trust was dead.
 Their relationship was dead.
 And yet through it all, love had survived, even if it was only one-sided, he thought.

 Taking cautious steps, he finally approached her as a man fully in love, looking very much heartbroken by her choice, by her rejection.
 He could not blame her.
 He knew what would happen, which was why he had concealed the truth from her for so long.
 He had held an inkling of hope that she might understand.
 But hope had let him down, just as he suspected it always would.

 Oh, how he would miss her, he thought as he looked into her now sad eyes.

 “Kiss me goodbye, Love,” he instructed with a pained look and all the love for her felt deep within.

 Slowly her hands came up, fingers parted, to touch the face of the man she still deeply loved.